-Restricted and Illiquid Securities.
-The portfolios of the Funds may contain illiquid securities.
-Illiquid securities generally include securities that the holder reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the security.
+Restricted Securities.
 Securities may be illiquid due to contractual or legal restrictions on resale or lack of a ready market.
-The following securities are considered to be illiquid: repurchase agreements and reverse repurchase agreements maturing in more than seven days, nonpublicly offered securities and restricted securities.
+Restricted securities are securities where the resale of which is subject to legal or contractual restrictions.
 Restricted securities may be sold only in privately negotiated transactions, in a public offering with respect to which a registration statement is in effect under the Securities Act of 1933 or pursuant to Rule 144 or Rule 144A promulgated under such Act.
 Where registration is required, the Funds may be obligated to pay all or part of the registration expense, and a considerable period may elapse between the time of the decision to sell and the time such security may be sold under an effective registration statement.
 If during such a period adverse market conditions were to develop, a Fund might obtain a less favorable price than the price it could have obtained when it decided to sell.
-Each Fund will not invest more than 15% of its net assets in illiquid securities.

-With respect to Rule 144A securities, these restricted securities are treated as exempt from the 15% limit on illiquid securities, provided that a dealer or institutional trading market in such securities exists.
-Under the supervision of the Board of Trustees, the Adviser determines the liquidity of restricted securities and, through reports from the Adviser, the Board of Trustees will monitor trading activity in restricted securities.
+Under the supervision of the Board, the Adviser determines the liquidity of restricted securities and, through reports from the Adviser, the Board will monitor trading activity in restricted securities.
 If institutional trading in restricted securities were to decline, the liquidity of a Fund could be adversely affected.